PsyTeachR/book-template/docs/01-setup.md

 <p>The <code>{-}</code> at the end of the overview title makes sure this chapter isn't numbered.</p>
 </div>

-Save and close this file.
+Save this file with the name `index.Rmd`.

 ### Render the book